greger1012/DoctorSearch/README.md

    node server/scripts/setupIndices.js
    ```

-5. **Import doctor data** (recommended)
+5. **Import doctor data** (required)
    ```bash
    node server/scripts/importDoctorsCSV.js
    ```

-   **Note**: The `doctorsdata.CSV` file is included in the repository, so real doctor data will be imported automatically.
+   **Important**: The `doctorsdata.CSV` file is included in the repository.
+This imports real doctor data.
+   The app will not work properly without doctor data.

-   If you prefer to use sample/fake data for testing, you can skip this step and run `npm run seed` instead.
+   **For testing only**: If you need fake/test data for development, you can run `npm run seed:fake`
+   (but this should never be used in production).

 6. **Configure environment variables** (optional - for AI summaries)
    ```bash